Sound Proof Insulation Liner – The Low Cost Soundproofing Solution

 In addition to its soundproofing properties, this specialist liner also provides substantial heat insulation, covers cracked and damaged plaster and protects against damp.

-Take a look at our NEW Sound Proof Insulation Liner today, or request a free sample, and say goodbye to nuisance noises for good.
+Take a look at our NEW Sound Proof Insulation Liner today and say goodbye to nuisance noises for good.

 Important - If you are planning to hang lining paper or Wallpaper on top of Sound Proof Insulating Liner, we strongly recommend that you use a non-woven lining paper such as Wallrock Fibreliner.

 Traditional lining paper shrinks and expands when pasted and can cause lifting on the joints.
 In contrast, non-woven lining paper is dimensionally stable and ensures a perfect finish.

 As a company who prides itself on customer satisfaction we make every effort to ensure that we represent the effectiveness of our products as accurately as possible.
 In light of this, please be aware that the noise reduction figures stated on our website for our Sound Insulation Liner and Latex Sound Proof Liner products are the maximum amounts of noise reduction achieved when they were tested by the manufacturer on buildings with standard wall construction.

 Sound transference is a complex subject and the actual amount of sound insulation homes will benefit from after installing these products will depend on a variety of factors such as the type of wall construction of both internal and external walls (breeze block walls are particularly difficult to acoustically insulate), the size and number of windows in the room and the type of floor/ceiling construction.

 Sound is also transmitted via resonance effects from interconnecting structures such as joists under floors and above ceilings and not necessarily through the wall itself